 The Viroqua shop maintains fierce dedication in rural Wisconsin, and the regulars aren’t slowing down anytime soon.
 “People aren’t traveling as much, so it really does become about your town, your coffee shop, your community,” Sandbeck said.
 “Our small town has become that much smaller, in a good way.”

 Community is at the core of what makes coffee a force to be reckoned with.
-Coffee shops can offer that special ingredient no other competitor provides.
+A coffee house can offer that special ingredient no other competitor provides.
 It doesn’t matter how many teams play the field, because at the end of the day, it’s just coffee.
 And sometimes that’s just enough.

 “Growing up in New York City, coffee, for me, was going to the bagel shop and getting the biggest styrofoam cup full of hot coffee!”
 Sandbeck recalls.
 “It always centered around some sort of gathering, and that stuck with me as something worth recreating.”